Yitzack/MS-Reseach-Project/Schematic Spectral Function Search/README.md

 You must select the compile the order of integration for the full spatial correlation function of either P then s with -D Ps= or s then P with -D sP=

 You must select 16th, 37th, 64th, or 97th order Gauss-Kronrod integration with the -D ORDER= macro.
-I do recommend that you modify the program so that either you have one option permantly selected or you break up the order option for integral function.
-Before put the options in all of the integrating functions, I had 37th order for first level of the spatial (PInt, sInt), Lorentz, and P0_Int; 64th order for second level of the spatial (Spatial); and 97th order for Euclidean.
+I do recommend that you modify the program so that either you have one option permantly selected or you break up the order option for each integral function.
+Before I put the ORDER option in all of the integrating functions, I had 37th order for the first level of the spatial (PInt, sInt), Lorentz, and P0_Int; 64th order for the second level of the spatial (Spatial); and 97th order for the Euclidean.

 ## Execute Directions